Which Oil is the Best? Is My Olive Oil Enough?

 Roasted and refined nut oils differ in the process of their creation, flavor, cooking capabilities and nutritional content.

 Roasted nut oils, like the nut oils crafted by La Tourangelle, are typically made from higher-quality nuts using sophisticated methods and efforts.
-At La Tourangelle, these high quality nuts are hand-roasted in kettles, expeller-pressed, filtered lightly and bottled for a high-quality oil rich in color, flavor, aroma and nutrients.
-We always use natural methods throughout the entire processing.
-While roasted nut oils are great for vinaigrettes, dressings and drizzles, they also add deep, delicious flavors and nutrients to desserts, entrees and other dishes.
+At La Tourangelle, these high-quality nuts are hand-roasted in kettles, expeller-pressed, filtered lightly and bottled for a high-quality oil rich in color, flavor, aroma and nutrients.
+We always use natural methods throughout the entire process.
+While roasted nut oils are great for vinaigrettes, dressings, and drizzles, they also add deep, delicious flavors and nutrients to desserts, entrees and other dishes.